 You almost certainly have access to the data that increasingly surrounds your customers and their interactions with you.
 Use it to better understand what they want and how they want it – and give it to them.

 Of course this requires knowing what customer expectations are in the first place.
-But even the little things (like a free video view from Amazon) can put a smile on your customers face, making the experience that much better.
+But even the little things can put a smile on your customers face, making the experience that much better.

 Customers expect consistently excellent experiences across an increasingly diverse set of channels.
 And when the experience isn’t consistent from one channel to the next, it feels broken.
 By working to eliminate data and service silos, it’s easier to be consistent.

 - Continually Ensure Your customers Value What You Offer

 Make it a practice to ask yourselves why customers should do business with you over the competition.
 What’s truly unique about your product or service?
 Why does this matter to your customers?
 What problems do you solve, or goals do you help them achieve?